The dessert that finally makes any diet easier to enjoy and allows you to satisfy your cravings for sweets.

 That’s why “healthier” versions of your favorite desserts allow you to satisfy your sweet tooth and maintain your sanity.
 And surprisingly, you can do it without lots of added sugars.

-Enter protein peanut butter cups, created by Born Fitness meal prep specialist, Liv Langdon, founder of Liv Lang & Prosper.
+Enter protein peanut butter cups, created by Born Fitness meal prep specialist, Liv Langdon, founder of Liv Out Loud.

 This desserts has 20 grams less sugar than the popular Reese’s cup—and are sweetened with natural Stevia powder and unfiltered, raw honey.
 Bonus: the phyonutrient pinocembrin, which is unique to raw honey, supports healthy enzyme activity and good bacteria in the gut.